ChenYuhao0001/safepsim/README.md

 The simulations may also create `.npy` or `.npz` cache files.
 Existing cached results can be reused to avoid repeating computationally expensive simulations.

-# Related Paper

-This repository accompanies:

-> Yuhao Chen and Ahmet Cetinkaya, “A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons.”

 # License